 LET THEIR STORIES, INSPIRE YOURS

 The whole family can find inspiration in timeless stories of sacrifice and resilience.
 With new safety procedures in place, including timed ticketing, and reduced capacity to enable social distancing, enhanced cleaning and more, we’re ready to welcome you back safely.
 Now is a great time to see what TripAdvisor calls the #1 attraction in New Orleans, the #3 museum in the United States, and the #8 museum in the world!
-And, during the month of September only, Louisiana residents get half off our Museum Campus Pass with a state-issued photo ID.
+Now through the month of October, Louisiana residents get half off our Museum Campus Pass with a state-issued photo ID.

 Come see the dramatic expansion the Museum has undergone in recent years, including the newest special exhibit, Ghost Army: The Combat Con Artists of World War II, which tells the remarkable story of the US Army’s 23rd Headquarters Special Troops and their deception operations across Europe through featured artifacts such as artwork, uniforms, an inflatable tank, and more.
 Armed with nothing heavier than .50 caliber machine guns, the 23rd used visual, sonic, and radio deception to fool German forces during World War II’s final year, taking part in 22 large-scale deceptions in Europe from Normandy to the Rhine River.